• Home

 Chrome Alternatives

-4. Brave – Brave is an awesome browser (for mobile, the desktop is still a work-in-progress).
+4. Brave – Brave is an exceptional browser (for mobile, the desktop is still a work-in-progress).
 It was created by the CEO of Firefox after he was canned for having an un-politically correct opinion.

 Ad/Tracker blocker is already built into this browser.
 Great for modern privacy.